bnelson7/full_stack_project/README.md

     }
 ```
 ### Like your favorite videos
+### Create channels that other users can subscribe to

 ## **Possible Future Directions for the Site**

 * optimize overall website performance
-* add video search dropdown with recent searches
-* allow users to create channels that other users can subscribe to
 * allow users to create posts on their channel that other users can comment on and like
 * add playlists and video queue
 * allow users to share videos